 Strap steel, hand tapered steel rod, hollow steel sphere housing LED lighting, sheet metal, crystal spire, surgical robotic instruments.

-Commissioned by oncologist Dr. Douglas Iddings and can be seen at the Genesys Hurley Cancer Institute on Kensington Ave, Flint, MI.
+Commissioned by oncologist Dr. Douglas Iddings.
+This sculpture can be seen at the Genesys Hurley Cancer Institute on Kensington Ave, Flint, MI.

 Click on any image below to see a larger overlay view of these sculptures.